 Other operations that update metadata

-In addition to editing metadata directly and metadata synchronization, some other operations may update an item's metadata.
-A few items record properties of the data directly within its metadata, and will be updated as the data is modified.
+In addition to metadata editing, metadata synchronization, and the recording of geoprocessing history, other ArcGIS software operations may update an item's metadata.
+For example, a few items record properties of the data directly within their metadata, and are updated as the data is modified.